annaesvensson/yellow-help/yellow-task-list.md

 ## How to improve code

 You can find core functionality of websites in the [core](https://github.com/annaesvensson/yellow-core) and everything else in [extensions](https://datenstrom.se/yellow/extensions/).
 Imagine what the user wants to do and what would make their life easier.
 Ask yourself, do I need this, do I want this, can I make this better?
 Remember to focus on people.
 Not on technical details and lots of features.
-For experienced developers there's a [style guide](https://github.com/annaesvensson/yellow-help/blob/main/yellow-style-guide.md).
+For experienced developers and designers there's a [style guide](https://github.com/annaesvensson/yellow-help/blob/main/yellow-style-guide.md).
 Did you improve code?
 You have three options.
 The first option is to fork the relevant repository and send a pull request to the developer, it may or may not be accepted.
 The second option is to [give product feedback](https://datenstrom.se/support/).
 The third option is to [make an extension](https://github.com/annaesvensson/yellow-maintain).

 ## How to improve documentation